DaveMielke/NBP/b2g/ui/doc/navigation.rst

 1) If necessary, use the Forward and Backward keys to pan to a place where the first character to be selected can be seen.

-2) Hold the Backward key while pressing the cursor routing key behind the character that's to start the selection.
+2) Hold Backward while pressing the cursor routing key behind the character that's to start the selection.

 3) If necessary, use the Forward and Backward keys to pan to a place where the last character to be selected can be seen.

-4) Hold the Forward key while pressing the cursor routing key behind the character that's to end the selection.
+4) Hold Forward while pressing the cursor routing key behind the character that's to end the selection.

 Steps 1 and 2 may be reperformed at any time in order to change the start of